 The best way to avoid experiencing vitamin D toxicity is to not take very high doses of vitamin D in supplement form, such as 10,000 IU per day for more than several days in a row.

-Vitamin D toxicity is most likely to occur when taking high doses of supplement for a couple of months or longer, such as 40,000 IU or more.
+Vitamin D toxicity is most likely to occur when taking high doses of supplements for a couple of months or longer, such as 40,000 IU or more.
 It may also potentially occur from taking a very high dose only one time, such as more than 300,000 IU in a 24-hour period.

 These amounts apply to “average weight adults” who are around 125–200 pounds but are not applicable to children or those who weigh much less.
 For children that weigh between 25 and 75 pounds, more than 50,000 IU in 24 hours or 2,000 to 6,000 IU/day for over three months may be too much and potentially cause vitamin D toxicity.